How schools can use ICFP to create the best curriculum for pupils with available funding.

 ICFP is not new

 The idea of linking curriculum and financial planning is not new.
-Most schools probably use some ICFP processes already or use another name for it.
+Most schools probably use some ICFP processes already when reviewing their curriculum or financial strategy.

 The benefits of ICFP